18 Africa in the World

 Given its dependence on imported food, Africa is especially at risk of food insecurity.
 The threat of a simultaneous harvest failure in the six global breadbaskets that produce 60% of the world’s corn, rice, soy and wheat crops is rapidly increasing, among other risks.
 Thus, the UN Secretary-General’s report, Our Common Agenda, notes that ‘we are at an inflexion point in history’ facing a stark choice between ‘breakdown’ and ‘breakthrough’.

 To what extent will the growing divergence between averages for Africa and the rest of the world impact global sustainability and stability, including increased migration to Europe and within the continent?
 Is it possible to envisage a stable world so starkly divided between Europe and Africa in wealth and quality of life?
-For example, the average GDP per capita in Africa is only 12% of that in the European Union (EU), with a 15-year gap in average life expectancy.
+For example, the average GDP per capita in Africa is only 11% of that in the European Union (EU), with a 14-year gap in average life expectancy.
 We expect these differences to only reduce marginally over the next two decades.

 Fixing these alarming discrepancies will require better governance in Africa, characterised by more robust, more capacitated states with fit-for-purpose institutions, more security, and improvements across various economic and human development sectors, much of which is within Africa’s domestic policy space.
 We examine many of these considerations in the website's geographic and thematic analyses.

-Africa's economic, GDP per capita, and poverty levels are starkly different across these scenarios, highlighting the continent's diverse potential outcomes based on global trends and integration efforts.
+Africa's economic, GDP per capita, and poverty levels are starkly different across these scenarios, highlighting the diverse potential outcomes based on global trends and integration efforts.

 The rise of China and surrounding Asia as the most important source of economic growth globally and the associated shift of economic heft eastward is well established and widely reported.
 Given its growing population and deepening ties with China, Africa is well-positioned to benefit from this trend.
 The result is a commensurate reduction in the West's relative economic and political weight and the rise of additional sources of capital and influence, such as from the Middle East (particularly the UAE and Saudi Arabia), reflecting an associated trend towards regionalism that reinforces global fracturing.
 At the height of globalisation, global trade grew as a portion of the global economy.
 It is now stable - but trade within politically aligned blocs now grows faster than trade between them, reflecting a splintering into more deeply integrated blocks.
 Today, Asia’s economy is less dependent on trade with other regions and is increasingly more integrated and self-sufficient.
 China is at the heart of Asia, but Asia is much more than China, as the region includes many dynamic economies and large powers such as India and Japan — both of whom are at odds with China.
 Africa too is intending to expand intra-regional trade, though for different reasons.

 For over a century, the US has been the most powerful country in the world (both in hard and soft power terms).
 It has successfully presented a narrative that equates global development, stability and progress with American interests.
 The close connection that it has established between democracy, the free market and so-called Western values is, however, starting to fray.
+Eventually the US and China need to decide - to pursue profit and partnership or competition and potentially war.

-The US derives considerable advantage from its dominant global position.
+The US has derived considerable advantage from its dominant global position.
 Globalisation allowed it substantial advantages, attracting investment and allowing the US to manipulate the international system to its benefit.
 The status of the US dollar as the global reserve currency allows America to consistently run a more significant current account deficit than other countries.
 That advantage will fade in the years ahead as the use of national currencies in some regions, including in Africa, gains momentum, but it will take a long time.

 The fracking revolution in the US, together with the fallout from the war in Ukraine, means that China has become the most significant fossil energy market for the billions of dollars of oil exports from the Middle East, Russia, Venezuela and others.
 A new world energy order is taking shape that will eventually transact in various currencies, not only in the dollar.
 That shift will set the scene for the steady diminution of the dollar-based financial system and the benefits that flowed from it for the US.
 While China powers ahead, expanding its relations in the region through the Belt and Road Initiative and other efforts, the US is in danger of withdrawing from the world.
 Globalisation is now less popular than previously, with the belief that it allows ‘others’ to steal US intellectual property and catch up in a remarkable display of historical amnesia.
 The reaction to globalisation across rural America and the rise of domestic populism has translated into a resurgence of nationalism and a degree of isolationism detracting from US soft power.